Adithya-S-Bhat/ATM-Simulator-using-C/README.md

 ❌ Plug in a forecast function based on the balance change

-❌ Plug in the query for history transactions and balance change
+❌ Plug in the query for history transactions and balance change (SuperUser)

-❌ Encode and Decode the card ID and password

-❌ Finish the SuperUser function: List ALL users
+❌ Finish the access to ALL-Users-List (SuperUser)

 ---